What IBS Treatment Options Are Available?

 When comparing the prices check that the active ingredient is the same medicine in the same dosage and then check that no nasties are hiding in the inactive ingredients – artificial sweeteners, for example, which can have unwanted laxative effects.
 (Or wanted laxative effects, if you have IBS-C!)

-You May Also Like:The Effects of Probiotics on IBS
+You May Also Like:Smoothies for IBS

 Related Search Topics (Ads):